dimaMachina/graphql-eslint/.changeset/spotty-meals-think.md

 '@graphql-eslint/eslint-plugin': minor
 ---

-Add new `require-import-fragment` rule that reports fragment which were not imported via an import expression.
+Add new `require-import-fragment` rule that reports fragments which were not imported via an import expression.